TheWolf81/TheWolf81.github.io/_posts/2025-02-10-welcome-post.md.md

 I'm so excited to start this journey and share my projects with you.
 I hope you enjoy reading my posts as much as I enjoy writing them.

 I'm a software engineer with an interest in IoT, critical systems and web related stuff.
-I love working on projects that involve physical devices, the real-time aspect of applciations and the challenges of building reliable systems.
+I love working on projects that involve physical devices, the real-time aspect of applications and the challenges of building reliable systems.
 I'm also passionate about motorcycling.
 I started riding at 19 years old and nowadays, whenever I have free time, travelling on my motorcycle is my go-to escape.
 In the future I hope I can learn more about these machines so I can use my free time to become a mechanic hobbyist.

 In the next posts, I look forward to sharing my personal projects and the lessons I've learned from them, as well as some insights on the technologies I come along and other topics that I find interesting.